ahmedirfanp/ahmedirfanp/README.md

 - 🥅 2021 Goals:
   - Get certification on one tool.
   - Get the G2 Driving License 😄.
-- ⚡ Fun fact: Love to try new foods and visit new places, Fan of [Coldplay][Fav_Song] and Star Trek.
-And a Casual gamer too 😎.
+- ⚡ Fun fact: Love to try new foods and visit new places, Fan of [Coldplay][Fav_Song] and Star Trek And a Casual gamer too 😎.

 ### Reading now 📖 [Man's Search For Meaning][Current_Book]